roytang/blog/content/post/2020/03/covid19/index.md

 As of tonight we have 707 confirmed cases (+71) and 45 deaths (+7).
 The world is also a sliver away from 500k cases.

+### Friday, March the 27th

+Rumors have been circulating since the day before that a lockdown level up was in the works, perhaps as soon as this weekend.
+No such announcement came, and some admin people claimed it was fake news.

+RITM rolls back the positive diagnosis for a congressman, saying they made a clerical error.

+As of tonight, we have 803 confirmed cases (+96, biggest daily jump so far) and 54 deaths (+9, also biggest jump).

 To be continued...